Frequently Asked Questions

 Am I eligible?

-To determine your eligibility, please see the Scholarship website at www.gallagherstudent.com/scholarship.
-The basic rule of thumb is that if you are graduating with an undergraduate degree from an accredited institution at the end of the Spring Term of 2016 through the Spring Term of 2017, you are eligible to apply.
-You must be enrolled as a full-time student for the two full semesters leading up to your graduation date.
+If you are graduating with an undergraduate degree from an accredited institution at the end of the Spring Term of 2018 through the Spring Term of 2019, you are eligible to apply.
+You must be enrolled as a full-time student and pursuing a career in a health related field for the two full semesters leading up to your graduation date.

 My major isn't a traditional health care major.
 Am I eligible?

 Yes.
 There is no pre-determined list of acceptable majors for eligibility.
 In the past, we have named winners who are majoring in emerging fields such as Music Therapy and Child Development, in addition to more 'traditional' majors such as Biology, Nursing and Pharmacy.
 The applicant's essay should demonstrate how their chosen major plays a part in their commitment to their health career and they should have a GPA of 3.0 or higher.

 I am entering graduate school in the Fall of 2017.
 Am I eligible?

 No. Due to the bylaws of the Scholarship Program, graduate students are not eligible to apply.
 At this time, we do not offer scholarships for graduate studies.

 I am a high school student entering college in the Fall.
 Am I eligible?